jrmi/npcgen/README.md

 npcgen
 ======

-Non player character generation for role playing games
+Non player character generation for role playing games (Only in french for now)